Schr\"oder's problems and scaling limits of random trees: Combinatorial models and Galton-Watson trees

 But

 This is because both sides count the number of distinct leaf-labeled ordered trees that equal $t$ upon forgetting their order.
-On the left hand side, you pick a ordered tree and the label it and, on the right hand side, you label an unordered tree with the appropriate shape and then order the children of each vertex.
+On the left hand side, count by picking an ordered tree and then labeling it and, on the right hand side, count by labeling an unordered tree with the appropriate shape and then ordering the children of each vertex.

 Therefore we have

 The last step is to observe that